Members Info

 Performances

 We play for performances as the opportunities occur.
-We try to do at least one nursing home or retirement village each year as a community service and we volunteer our time for a workshop and concert with primary school students once a year.
+We try to do at least one nursing home or retirement village each year as a community service.
 Most concerts are in school and church or community halls or club venues, but we also occasionally play outdoors where there is appropriate shelter for instruments (eg at the Botanic Gardens and some school covered areas).
 Advance notice of performances are notified on this website.
 If you can’t be there, it is absolutely essential that you tell the orchestra president or secretary in advance so that we are not left without key instruments for certain pieces...it may affect the choice of repertoire or involve another instrument doubling your part.
-Dress for performances is all black and music should be in a black folder as well, although in the back row our percussionists have adopted the practice of adding a colourful bow tie for performances - we call them the bowtie brigade!